-Width– The width of the slipper is also going to play a major part in getting a great fit.
+Width– The width is also going to play a significant part in getting a great fit.
 The most common width is medium, but if you do require a wide or a narrow fit, it is well worth taking the time to get the right width for your foot rather than just settling for what may be available.
-If you are looking for a slipper for very swollen feet there are a number of brands that offer extra-wide widths with adjustable Velcro straps.
-Foamtreads has a number of good options for swollen feet in their Orthotic Medical line.
+If you are looking for a style for very swollen feet, some brands offer extra-wide widths with adjustable Velcro straps.
+Foamtreads has some good options for swollen feet in their Orthotic Medical line.

-Inside Outside- If you are planning on wearing your slippers outside to put out the garbage or make a quick trip to the corner store, it is useful to get a slipper that is considered an inside outside slipper.
-The way you will know that the slipper is okay to wear outside is usually the type and thickness of the sole (it will be rubber and fairly thick).
+Inside Outside- If you are planning on wearing your slippers outside to put out the garbage or make a quick trip to the corner store, it is useful to get a style that is considered an inside-outside design.
+The way you will know that the slipper is okay to wear outside is usually the type and thickness of the sole (it will be rubber and relatively thick).

-Sweating – If you have hot feet you may not want to go for the shearling styles as they tend to be much warmer than a fleece lined slipper, however shearling does act as a natural wicking type of material so in most cases it should draw moisture away from your feet so they won’t feel as sweaty.
+Sweating – If you have hot feet you may not want to go for the shearling styles as they tend to be much warmer than a fleece lined design, however, shearling does act as a natural wicking type of material so in most cases it should draw moisture away from your feet so they won’t feel as sweaty.

-Sole– Many of the most popular men’s slipper styles have some form of non-marking rubber outsole.
-The rubber is usually flexible to some degree, and won’t play much of a role in how comfortable the slipper is because you shouldn’t feel it if the footbed has enough cushioning and a thick liner.
+Sole– Many of the most popular styles have some form of the non-marking rubber outsole.
+The rubber is usually flexible to some degree, and won’t play much of a role in how comfortable the design is because you shouldn’t feel it if the footbed has enough cushioning and a thick liner.
 Depending on the brand you go for and when and where you will be wearing the slippers also check that the soles have a good grip on the bottom

-Arch support– Most slippers are meant for relaxing around the house, but if you have issues with your feet you will want something with some support.
-If you want a relaxing yet comfortable fit with a bit of arch support you can try the Acorn slippers that have extra arch support.
-Haflinger and Vionic are also great brands to look for if you want a slipper with more of an orthopedic type feel to them.
+Arch support– Most slippers are meant for relaxing around the house, but if you have issues with your feet, you will want something with some support.
+If you want a relaxing yet comfortable fit with a bit of arch support you can try the Acorn styles that have extra arch support.
+Haflinger and Vionic are also great brands to look for if you want an option with more of an orthopedic type feel to them.

-Cleaning– Slippers that are worn everyday can get pretty dirty and smelly, especially if you have sweaty feet.
-There aren’t a lot of men’s slippers that can be thrown in the wash without causing significant damage to the structure.
-If you want a style that can be cleaned thoroughly, Isotoner and Aorn can be washed on gentle cycle and left to air dry.
+Cleaning– Slippers that are worn every day can get pretty dirty and smelly, especially if you have sweaty feet.
+There aren’t a lot of brands that can be thrown in the wash without causing significant damage to the structure.
+If you want a washable style, Isotoner and Acorn styles can be washed on gentle cycle in your machine and left to air dry.
 The wool wool/lamb shearling/suede options are much more difficult to clean.
-They can usually only be spot cleaned with brush or damp cloth.
+They can usually only be spot cleaned with a brush or damp cloth.

 Design– There are a lot of different design styles for men’s slippers including moccasins, closed back, boot style, clog, slide or thong.
-Everyone will obviously have different preferences based on many different factors.
-If you have narrow feet you may not like the open heel because they may fall off.
-If you are buying as a gift for someone, a slip on or open heel are great if the person you are buying for has any mobility issues.
+Everyone will have different preferences based on various factors.
+If you have narrow feet, you may not like the open heel because they may fall off.
+If you are buying as a gift for someone, a slip-on or open heel are great if the person you are buying for has any mobility issues.

-Lining- The lining of a slipper plays a large role in how comfortable and warm a slipper will be.
-The Australian shearling that is very popular in some of the higher end slippers is a great insulator for keeping your feet warm while also drawing away moisture from your feet.
-Fleece is also a great slipper lining to look for warmth and comfort.
+Lining- The lining of a slipper plays a significant role in how comfortable and warm a slipper will be.
+The Australian shearling that is very popular in some of the higher end slippers is a good insulator for keeping your feet warm while also drawing away moisture from your feet.
+Fleece is also an excellent slipper lining to look for warmth and comfort.